Vaccines help prepare your body to respond to potentially dangerous diseases.

 Contrary to misinformation circulated over the years, the CDC and FDA agree on the safety of vaccines.
 There are several systems that monitor vaccine safety, and any issues are promptly reported to health officials.
 The Snohomish Health District’s Childhood Vaccine Program also works to make sure local providers are safely storing and handling vaccines.

 You have the vaccines you need for school. are there more?

 Yes.
 The State Board of Health decides what vaccines are needed for school attendance.
-Some have been added over time, like the varicella vaccine that protects against chickenpox.
+Many colleges have vaccine requirements, too.

-But there are other recommended vaccines that aren’t required for high school.
-Some colleges will ask you to get a meningococcal vaccine.
-And the HPV vaccine protects against infections that can cause cancer.
+But there are other recommended vaccines that protect you 24/7.
+Two meningococcal vaccines keep teens safe from rare, but deadly, bacterial infections.
+And the HPV vaccine protects against viral infections that can cause cancer

 Human Papillomavirus (HPV)

 Every year, 14 million people in the U.S. become infected with HPV.
 Half of new infections are in 15- to 24-year-olds.

 Most clear up within two years.
 But longer lasting infections can cause cancer.
 The most common are cancers of the back of the throat and the cervix, but HPV causes other cancers in men and women.